johro897/HASS-JablotronSystem/README.md

 - A sensor will send both on and off info
 - On seems to be a hex value that is 2 lower then off value
 - On value should be added, if not already existing, to the binary sensor code

+## Find necessary user data
+- Each user have 2 IDs, one that is used when interacting with a panel, local_id, and one used when interacting trough an application, remote_id
+- these id's seems to be even for remote and odd for local, local being remote+1
+- an unknown ID will be written to the jablotron log

 ## Enable MQTT support
 **Alarm_control_panel**